PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 If both the Blind Person’s Allowance and the Amount Received from Spouse / Civil Partner is allowable, you will only see the amount of Blind Person’s Allowance on the Allowance screen.
 You must [select] the details page to view the Amount Received from Spouse / Civil Partner which will be used in the end of year reconciliation.

-The amount received by the spouse / civil partner will be included as Blind Person’s Allowance for coding purposes.
+The amount received by the Spouse / Civil partner will be included as Blind Person’s Allowance for coding purposes.

 Further information can be found at PAYE13105 and PAYE13110.

-At migration of the COP record to the PAYE Service if the full amount of transferred Blind Person’s Allowance has been given in the spouse / civil partner’s code this will be recorded as Blind Person’s Allowance.
+At migration of the COP record to the PAYE Service if the full amount of transferred Blind Person’s Allowance has been given in the Spouse / Civil partner’s code this will be recorded as Blind Person’s Allowance.
 In your day to day work

-• Check E notes and 575 to confirm this
+• Check the 575 to confirm this

 • Amend the entries to show Amount Received from Spouse / Civil Partner